Kvngtheta/MacGriddle/README.md

 Runs any system command with the same privileges as the Flask app (root if run with sudo) Should never be exposed publicly without access controls

+# DISCLOSURE
+This is a simple a flask application and contains multiple vulnerabilities  (RUN AT YOUR OWN RISK!).
+Do not use for production environements.
 There is absolutely no authentication mechanisms in place!
 Only use for testing purposes!!!